-accountability for the system and processes shall rest with the Electoral Management Body the voter's intention should not be affected by the voting service
+· accountability for the system and processes shall rest with the Electoral Management Body

 The electoral management body will be accountable for the internet voting service of an electoral event.
 The electoral management body must be able to put into place assurances that maintain their electoral integrity and independence.